kubedb/docs/docs/guides/mysql/configuration/podtemplating/index.md

 ## Overview

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for MySQL database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for MySQL database.

 KubeDB accept following fields to set in `spec.podTemplate:`

 - metadata:
   - annotations (pod's annotation)
 - controller:
-  - annotations (statefulset's annotation)
+  - annotations (petset's annotation)
 - spec:
   - env
   - resources